connorgr/gdi-intro-python/set2/slides/part1.md

 >>> a = "Spam "
 >>> b = a * 4
 >>> print b
-"Spam Spam Spam Spam"
+"Spam Spam Spam Spam "
 ```
 @@@

 ###Data types
 * Variables are names of objects <!-- .element class="fragment" -->
-* Among other things, variables are used to represent something that can't be known until the program is run <!-- .element class="fragment" -->
+* Among other things, variables are used to represent things that vary or that can't be known until the program is run <!-- .element class="fragment" -->
 * Objects always have a "type" <!-- .element class="fragment" -->
 * The type of an object helps define what it can do <!-- .element class="fragment" -->
 * The type can be found using: type() <!-- .element class="fragment" -->